 INTERNAL MECHANICS – HOW IT WORKS

 After several hours, the body completes the digestion and absorption of food, and goes into the "post-absorptive" state.
 The energy obtained from food is over, but the organism must continue to function.
-What can the body do to meet its energy needs?
+What can it do to meet the energy needs?
 That's right - it can burn fat.
-The body cannot function without energy, so now it is forced to go into the fat burning regime to work until the next meal comes.
-There is a transition from glycolysis to the opposite state, called lipolysis (fat breakdown), or ketosis (strictly speaking, they are not the same thing, but let's not complicate it - only the term "ketosis" is widely used anyway).
-Now most of the energy is provided by the cleavage of fats previously accumulated in the body, fatty acids and ketones (aka ketone bodies).
+The body cannot function without energy, so now it is forced to go into fat burning until the next meal comes.
+There is a transition from glycolysis to the opposite state, called lipolysis (fat breakdown), or ketosis (strictly speaking, they are not the same thing, but let's not complicate it - anyway, only the term "ketosis" is widely used).
+Now, most of the energy is provided by the cleavage of fats previously accumulated in the body, fatty acids and ketones (aka ketone bodies).

 The same facts but looking at the clock